philipdarke/simple-thesis/README.md

 * `\issue{}` to highlight a problem
 * `\misc{}` for a miscellaneous note

 When the `draft` package option is used, to-do notes are summarised on the first page, see [example thesis](thesis_draft.pdf).
 All to-do notes are disabled when producing the final thesis.

-### :octocat: Using Git

-Recommended!

-1. Create an empty repository on GitHub for your thesis.
-2. Set up Git, commit the template thesis and push to GitHub.
-3. Make regular commits to back up your work. **The PDF will build each time you push to GitHub.
-Go to Actions, choose the most recent commit and click `thesis-[TIMESTAMP]` under Artifacts to download the PDF.**

 ### :computer: Building the PDF locally